 Colgate has arranged with an agency in London to provide students with fully furnished apartments in Bloomsbury, a few minutes’ walk from the classrooms and within walking distance of all of central London.
 Students will be responsible for their own meals.
 (Note that housing in London is somewhat more costly than it is in Hamilton.)

 For details of student expenses on this study group, please see Student Cost Estimate Sheets.

 The study group application will open on Wednesday, October 3, 2018, and will close on Wednesday, November 7, 2018.
 Applications are on submitted online at offcampusstudy.colgate.edu.
 The faculty director will announce admissions decisions by late December 2018.

 Passports and Visas

-You must confirm that your passport is valid through December 2015.
-All students participating on the Spring 2015 London History Study Group will be required to bring appropriate documents so that they can be issued a U.K. student visa when they pass through customs on arrival.
-With participation on this study group comes the responsibility of understanding and complying with U.K. visa requirements.
-If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/ International Programs, 101 Lathrop, and International Student Services, 103C Lathrop, to learn as much as you can about the visa requirements.
+You must confirm that your passport is valid through December 2020.
+All students participating on the spring 2020 London History Study Group will be required to bring appropriate documents so that they can be issued a U.K. student visa when they pass through customs on arrival.
+With participation on this Study Group comes the responsibility of understanding and complying with U.K. visa requirements.
+If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/ International Programs and International Student Services, 101 McGregory, to learn as much as you can about the visa requirements.
 For some students there are significant requirements to be met that take time, advance planning, and incur extra costs.